Jarrow: Monkwearmouth–Jarrow Abbey

-The Monastery of Paul of Tarsus in Jarrow, part of the twin foundation Monkwearmouth–Jarrow Abbey, was once the home of the Bede, whose most notable works include Ecclesiastical History of the English People and the translation of the Gospel of John into Old English.
+The Monastery of Paul of Tarsus in Jarrow, part of the twin foundation Monkwearmouth–Jarrow Abbey, was once the home of the Venerable Bede, whose most notable works include Ecclesiastical History of the English People and the translation of the Gospel of John into Old English.
 Along with the abbey at Wearmouth, Jarrow became a centre of learning and had the largest library north of the Alps, primarily due to the widespread travels of Benedict Biscop, its founder.
 In 794 Jarrow became the second target in England of the Vikings, who had plundered Lindisfarne in 793.
 The monastery was later dissolved by Henry VIII.
 The ruins of the monastery are now associated with and partly built into the present-day church of St. Paul, which stands on the site.
 One wall of the church contains the oldest stained glass window in the world, dating from about AD 600.
 Just beside the monastery is Jarrow Hall, a working museum dedicated to the life and times of Bede.
 This incorporates Jarrow Hall, a grade II listed building and significant local landmark.

 The world's oldest complete Bible, written in Latin to be presented to the then Pope (Gregory II), was produced at this monastery – the Codex Amiatinus.
 It is currently safeguarded in the Laurentian Library, Florence, Italy.

 Originally three copies of the Bible were commissioned by Ceolfrid in 692.
 This date has been established as the double monastery of Wearmouth-Jarrow secured a grant of additional land to raise the 2000 head of cattle needed to produce the vellum for the Bible's pages.
 Saint Ceolfrid accompanied one copy (originally intended for Gregory I) on its journey to be presented to Gregory II, but he died en route to Rome.
 The book later appears in the ninth century in the Abbey of the Saviour, Monte Amiata in Tuscany (hence the description "Amiatinus"), where it remained until 1786 when it passed to the Laurentian Library in Florence.